 The Law Society have information and opportunities through their communities and networks, which can help your professional development.
+20 [#n20]

-Creating an inclusive work environment
+Case example: Creating an inclusive work environment

 Focusing on wellbeing in the workplace has helped a firm deliver an excellent service to their clients.
 They create a culture where people feel valued and can speak up about mental health.
 This leads to a healthy and productive work environment.
 To achieve this they: